16/10/2018 12:00 AM

 Police advice is to ensure all fencing; particularly fencing to the rear of your property is kept in good, clean, maintained condition to help protect properties from being burgled.
 Choosing a fence with a 25 year guarantee, like all of Jacksons Fencing should ensure your fences remain in safe, secure and attractive condition for years to come.

 If shadows casting over your garden are a problem then a fencing option with gaps between the slats offers increased light over solid fencing.
 We have a range of semi-solid options which let light and air into the garden, whilst giving you the sleek and modern good looks suited to contemporary gardens.

-These include our popular Venetian panels, Palisade Paliframe panels and Woven panels, which all combine beautiful design with the benefit of letting more light in.
+These include our popular Venetian panels, Palisade, Paliframe and Woven panels, which all combine beautiful, design with the benefit of letting more light in.
 Another alternative is to have a solid panel with a trellis or topper to allow light through too.